 - Site example: that shipper distribution center, with site boundaries, routing modifiers, and driver notes pertinent to all the Places within it.

 Traditional routing sends a driver to an address or a latitude/longitude point, which may not be the proper truck or delivery entrance.
 By creating a Site, you can specify exactly where a driver needs to approach, enter and exit the stop.

 If a Site includes an internal road network, CoPilot will route directly to the driver’s final stop.
-Once the driver arrives, CoPilot switches to a 2D overview to help orient the driver within the Site.

 Adding Site-Specific Details

 Upon approach to the Site’s gate, CoPilot can provide the driver with a short pop up message that is specific to that particular Site and gate—perhaps things like parking information or details about the delivery location itself, including warnings about hazards (overhangs, etc.).
 Messages are shown on the CoPilot screen and spoken upon approach to the Site’s gate.
 These Site notes are entered and stored in Content Tools when each gate is created within a Site.